zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 ## Microscopic Introduction

 Pick an object, perhaps one that sits on your desk or lives in your head.
 Focus on a tiny fragment of its surface.
 If the fragment is sufficiently small, or is sufficiently far away, it will look effectively flat (but not necessarily smooth).
-Therefore, to a negligible degree of error, that fragment may be replaced by a first-order approximation[^1] -- its projection onto the (averaged) tangent plane.
+Therefore, to a negligible degree of error, that fragment may be replaced by a first-order approximation[^1] -- its orthogonal projection onto the (averaged) tangent plane.
 In the literature, this projected surface is referred to as the *macrosurface*.
 It is characterized by the area $\small A$ and the unit normal[^6] vector $\small \bm{n}$.
 Fixing two (linearly independent, but not necessarily unit or orthogonal) tangent vectors is sufficient to complete the parameterization of the macrosurface.

 [^1]: In the sense of a Taylor series expansion.